 Taxability of Personal Injury Settlements

 To understand the taxability of your personal injury settlement, you must understand how the value of your case is broken down.
-As we have discussed, punitive damages are taxable, while compensatory damages are non-taxable.
+As we have discussed, the IRS taxes punitive damages, while compensatory damages are non-taxable.
 However, that bifurcation and specificity are generally only acknowledged in a trial.
 If your Maryland car accident attorney negotiates a settlement, the probability of punitive damages is considered.
 However, the insurance provider for the other side rarely lists, for example, $100,000 as compensatory damages and $300,000 as punitive damages.
 If it is simply one lump sum, it may be impossible to say whether any punitive damages were awarded.
 In fact, some insurance companies will say it is only $100 in punitive damages and $399,900 in compensatory damages to sweeten the deal.
 They know that a claimant does not want to pay those taxes, and that is a legal way for them to structure their offer.

 Are Lost Wages in Settlements Taxable?

-Lost wages that are part of a settlement for personal injury are non-taxable.
+Lost wages that form part of a personal injury settlement remain non-taxable.
 However, this comes with caveats.
-This is made clear under § 104(a)(2), which states “the amount of any damages (other than punitive damages) received (whether by suit or agreement and whether as lump sums or as periodic payments) on account of personal physical injuries or physical sickness.”
-This section clarifies that it must be related to a personal injury such as a motor vehicle accident.
-Accordingly, if your lost wage settlement is part of a discrimination settlement, it would be taxable.
+Section 104 makes this clear under § 104(a)(2), which states “the amount of any damages (other than punitive damages) received (whether by suit or agreement and whether as lump sums or as periodic payments) on account of personal physical injuries or physical sickness.”
+This section clarifies that it must relate to a personal injury such as a motor vehicle accident.

 However, this seems to contradict what we said about personal injury settlements being designed to make a plaintiff whole.
 Insurance companies generally only provide a plaintiff with what the injury victim would net after taxes to circumvent this.
 So, if a plaintiff has a lost wage claim of $10,000 but would have only brought home $7,000 after taxes but for the injury, then the claimant may only be entitled to $7,000 from the defendant.